zhangxyleon/csc_301_docker_flask/README.md

 # objective statement
 1. Actors will get blocking information from this web app so that they can check their blocking information clearly and prepare for rehearsal anytime and anywhere.
 2. Directors can show actors blocking directly and clearly.
 Also they can modify information easily in order to give actors information before rehearsal.
 3. Actors and directors will share blocking information easily.
-This web app can improve rehearsal efficiency significantly.
+This web app can improve rehearsal efficiency significantly. <br />
 #personas
 1. Paul the Director  <br />
     Age: 40 <br />